o0pmitev/prometheus/README.md

   }
   ...
   ```
-- after the instalation is complete you need to create a script in your **package.json** file.
+- after the installation is complete you need to create a script in your **package.json** file.

   ```json
   ...